 Transaction Expenses.
-The separation and distribution agreement will provide that each of Belo and A. H. Belo bear the transaction expenses incurred by it in connection with the distribution.
+The separation and distribution agreement will provide that Belo will bear the transaction expenses incurred in connection with the distribution.

-Transition Services Agreement
+Services Agreement

-The separation and distribution agreement will provide that prior to completion of the distribution, A. H. Belo will enter into a transition services agreement with Belo pursuant to which A. H. Belo and Belo will provide certain services to each other on a compensated basis.
+The separation and distribution agreement will provide that prior to completion of the distribution, A. H. Belo will enter into a services agreement with Belo pursuant to which A. H. Belo and Belo will provide certain services to each other on a compensated basis.

-A. H. Belo and Belo are in the process of preparing the transition services agreement that will be finalized prior to the distribution date.
-While the nature, scope, and consideration for the services to be provided under the transition services agreement have not yet been finalized, the parties anticipate that A. H. Belo (or its subsidiaries) will provide the following services and/or support to Belo: information technology; interactive media; real estate management; and other specified operations activities.
+A. H. Belo and Belo are in the process of preparing the services agreement that will be finalized prior to the distribution date.
+While the nature, scope, and consideration for the services to be provided under the services agreement have not yet been finalized, the parties anticipate that A. H. Belo (or its subsidiaries) will provide the following services and/or support to Belo: information technology; interactive media; real estate management;

+and other specified operations activities.
 Similarly, the parties anticipate that Belo (or its subsidiaries) will provide the following services and/or support to A. H. Belo: legal and government affairs; employee benefit plan administration; and payroll and other specified financial management activities.
 The internal audit functions in each company may provide services and/or support reciprocally to one another on a project-specific basis.

-The transition services will generally be provided for a term beginning on the distribution date and expiring on the earlier to occur of the second anniversary of the distribution date and the date of termination of a particular service pursuant to the agreement.
+The services will generally be provided for a term beginning on the distribution date and expiring on the earlier to occur of the second anniversary of the distribution date and the date of termination of a particular service pursuant to the agreement; however, certain service arrangements may extend beyond two years.
 The party receiving a service can generally terminate provision of that service upon 90 days advance notice to the party providing the service.

-Payments made or other consideration provided in connection with all continuing transactions between A. H. Belo and Belo will be on a basis arrived at by the parties bargaining at arms-length or with respect to transitional services not inconsistent with the business purpose of the parties.
+Payments made or other consideration provided in connection with all continuing transactions between A. H. Belo and Belo will be on a basis arrived at by the parties bargaining at arms-length or with respect to services not inconsistent with the business purpose of the parties.
 Depending on the nature and scope of the services being provided, the parties may agree to a cash payment, a barter arrangement whereby services are exchanged in lieu of or in addition to a cash payment, or other forms of consideration mutually agreed to by the parties.
 Barter arrangements are not uncommon in the newspaper and television businesses.

-Generally, neither A. H. Belo nor Belo will be liable to the other for any failure to provide the services under the transition services agreement, except in the case of intentional breach, fraud, gross negligence, or willful misconduct.
+Generally, neither A. H. Belo nor Belo will be liable to the other for any failure to provide the services under the services agreement, except in the case of intentional breach or gross negligence.